vantt/redirect-cloudflare/docs/prd.md

 1) Lightweight client bootstrap at `/` (backward compatible)
 - Server returns a tiny HTML (noindex) with a small JS bootstrap
 - On load, JS reads `window.location.hash`.
 If a destination is present:
-  - Parse/normalize the destination URL; also read outer query params (e.g., `?isNoRedirect=1`)
+  - Parse/normalize the destination URL; also read outer query params (e.g., `?debug=1`)
-  - If `isNoRedirect=1`: render a simple debug view (no redirect) with a "Force Server Redirect" button/link
+  - If debug mode is enabled: render a simple debug view (no redirect) with a "Force Server Redirect" button/link
   - Else: upgrade to server-side by `location.replace('/r?to=' + encodeURIComponent(destinationURL) + extraFlags)`

 2) Canonical server endpoint at `/r`